Suicide awareness: Social media

 This is to prevent certain types of messaging around suicide that could increase the chances of at-risk youth considering or attempting suicide.
-This initiative brought awareness to the sensitivity of reporting on suicide in a constructive, destigmatized method of messaging.
+This initiative brought awareness to the importance of sensitivity when reporting on suicide in a constructive, destigmatized method of messaging.

 Social agency

 Education in a non-threatening environment is critical to a growth in awareness among adolescents.
 Health education is closely related to health awareness.
 School can be the best place to implement a suicide education program because it is the pivotal location that brings together the major influences in an adolescent's life.
 Pilot programs for awareness, and coping and resiliency training should be put into place for all adolescent school-aged children to combat life stressors and to encourage healthy communication.